Sharannarahs/healthcare-symptom-checker/README.md

 # Healthcare Symptom Checker

-A web application that allows users to input their symptoms and receive probable health conditions along with recommended next steps. **Educational purposes only – not a medical diagnosis.**
+A web application that allows users to input their symptoms and receive probable health conditions along with recommended next steps.

 ---